cotinijuanpablo/memoapp/README.md

     Check how to reuse the dependencies from all the package.json Is this really a good idea?
     Shoudl add some value sanitization
+    Webpack, check if I can use it. how to create react tooltips
+    babelify
+    Monitor button for pasive fetching using the interval i had commented Add logging in the backend with errors/messages